aspose-ocr/Aspose.OCR-Products/ocr/en/_index.md

 title: OCR API for your desktop and web applications
 weight: 100
 url: /
-description: Add Optical Character Recognition (OCR) for images and PDF files to your .NET, Java, C++ and Python applications in less than 10 lines of code.
+description: Add Optical Character Recognition (OCR) for images and PDF files to your .NET, Java, C++, JavaScript and Python applications in less than 10 lines of code.
 ---

 {{< blocks/products/pf/main-wrap-class >}}